p1gd0g/p1gd0g.github.io/009AnAttackonSRS/009AnAttackonSRS.md

 Assume you find correct $C_i$ with negligible probability, you could not generate the correct $y$.

 In summary, you should consider the whole ring signatuer but not the NIZK arguments of knowledge only.
-The NIZK is a independent as well as its security.
+The NIZK is independent as well as its security.